onlinekee/Procurement_System/README.md

-# Procurement_System
+# Procurement Management System

-this is a procurement management system
+This project is implemented using C# for a Web based Procurement Management System.